PISAresearch/pisa/raiden_demo/README.md

 ## Running the demo on Ropsten - blocks mine 1 per 15 sec

 Does as for local, except:
+0. Downoad the ropsten-test-accounts and unzip them into the raiden_demo folder
 1. Use the commands in scenarios/remote_1.txt and scenarios/remote_2.txt
 2. Be careful about clearing out the .raiden directory, always start the raiden nodes to check if any channels are open before doing this.
 If this dir is deleted whilst a channel is in the settlement period it cannot be recovered.
 3. On Ropsten each of the accounts has 0.5 WETH, sending WETH in the channel will change these balances.
 After doing a demo send some WETH backwards from Carol to Dave to reset the balances - the easiest way to do this is to open a channel, send the funds and close it.